 Forestry Rights Administration System (FRAS)

-The Forestry Concessions Administration System (FCAS) is a desktop software application that supports governments in their forestry rights management.
+The Forestry Concessions Administration System (FCAS) is a desktop software application that supports governments to manage forestry rights.
 The software manages the full lifecycle of a forestry right and its associated payments, from application through approval, licensing, renewals and finally expiration.
 When used in conjunction with the Online Data Repository, all license and payment data can be exchanged via XML and be made available online to relevant stakeholders.

-FCAS is built using Microsoft Visual Basic for Applications and has been deployed in Sierra Leone’s Ministry of Agriculture, Forestry, and Food Security and Malawi’s Ministry of Environment and Climate Change.
+FCAS is built using Microsoft Visual Basic for Applications and has been deployed in Sierra Leone’s Ministry of Agriculture, Forestry, and Food Security as well as Malawi’s Ministry of Environment and Climate Change.

 - Fully customizable license type settings and fees